 "Over 70 million Americans suffer from some sort of digestive disorder on a regular basis."

-In today’s show Dr. Nancy Lin, PhD, goes further in her digestive health series, looking at the best foods for digestive health.
-Dr. Nancy will review the food options that are great for digestive healing, and which foods to avoid.
-She’ll also explain the connection between digestion and immune health, and walk you through her daily routine that helps her keep her digestive tract stays on track!
+In today’s show Dr. Nancy Lin, PhD, will share her best digestive health tips, and take a look at the top foods for promoting great digestion.
+In this post, we will review the food options that are great for digestive healing, and which foods to avoid.
+We'll also explain the connection between digestion and immune health, and walk you through Dr. Nancy's daily routine thathelps her digestive tract stay on track!

 - 04:50: Digestive Health Facts